 Dr Laube performs endoscopy lists at Macquarie University Hospital and Ryde Hospital.
 She has been awarded accreditation for gastroscopy and colonoscopy by the Conjoint Committee for the Recognition of Training in Gastrointestinal Endoscopy.
 She also performs capsule endoscopy, polypectomy, bowel cancer surveillance, chromoendoscopy and haemorrhoid therapy.

 Meet Dr Laube

-Robyn enjoys keeping active, regularly participating in salsa dancing, squash, running, cycling and bush walking.
+Robyn enjoys spending time with her family and young son.
+She enjoys keeping active, regularly participating in salsa dancing, squash, running, cycling and bush walking.
 She loves travelling and is currently learning Spanish.